 Gedas Mockus slips the frame carefully over the picture.
 He’s smiling because the fit is perfect.

 The unusual choices of copper/gold leaf and purple bole suit the palette of this painting well.
 Nothing about the frame calls attention to itself; it just presents the picture well.

-"Washer Women" in its new frame; a corner detail below.
+“Washer Women” in its new frame.

 Frame design by Paul Jordan.

-Photos by Jennifer M. Clark.
+Photography by Jennifer M. Clark.